0

 – MrHen

-Jun 27, 2011 at 21:01
+Commented Jun 27, 2011 at 21:01

 • @MrHen, Discrimination is just one of many factors that can contribute to a pay gap, but can be looked at as a seperate issue.
 I don't care that a paygap is the result of the discrimination, I just want to validate that the discrimination exists.
 I don't see why they have to be considered close together at all Would you recommend deleting my current question and reposting with your suggestion?
-Jun 27, 2011 at 21:18
+Commented Jun 27, 2011 at 21:18

 You must log in to answer this question.